hsf-training/hsf-training-matplotlib/_episodes/05-Dimuonspectrum.md

 Some particles are very unstable and decay (turn into) to two or more other particles.
 In fact, they can decay so quickly, that they never interact with your detector!
 Yikes!

-However, we can reconstruct the parent particle (sometimes referred to as <b>the initial state particle</b>) and its 4-momentum by adding the 4-momenta of the child particles (sometimes referred to as <b>the decay products</b>).
+However, we can reconstruct the parent particle (sometimes referred to as **the initial state particle**) and its 4-momentum by adding the 4-momenta of the child particles (sometimes referred to as **the decay products**).

 $$\mathbf{P_{\rm parent}} = \mathbf{P_{\rm child 0}} + \mathbf{P_{\rm child 1}} + \mathbf{P_{\rm child 2}} + ...$$